a-knit/accent_analysis/README.md

 **Step 1:** Run scrape_data.py

 This will scrape the mp3 files for analysis.
 We will save native language, birth country, and gender as well for use in further analysis.
-The data source is http://accent.gmu.edu/, a free accent database.
+The data source is [The Speech Accent Archive]http://accent.gmu.edu/, a free accent database.

 **Step 2:** Download Praat

 Praat is a free linguistic software and is necessary for Accent Inspector to extract the data required to make predictions.
 We will be using the formant and pulse data that Praat derives from our audio files.
-Go to http://www.fon.hum.uva.nl/praat/ to download.
+Go to [Praat's webpage]http://www.fon.hum.uva.nl/praat/ to download.

 **Step 3:** Run get_formants_pulses.praat